filswan/flink/README.md

 While a user from blockchains like Ethereum,BSC,Polygon want to store large amount of data offchain, filecoin is the best option.
 On Filecoin network,users can store data in and retrieve data from the Filecoin network via deals.However how to create a proof cross chain is not resolved.
-It is a gas bettween other blockchain storage needs and Fileocin storage solution.
+It is a gap between other blockchain storage needs and Fileocin storage solution.

 [External adapter](https://docs.chain.link/docs/external-adapters) allow access to high-quality data and enable extreme flexibility to connect smart contracts to premium web APIs.
-With chainlink external adapter, user can check thedeal information running by node operator.
+With chainlink external adapter, user can check their deal information on oracle node operator.

 ### Sample Use Case

 #### Polygon NFTs USDC payment for Filecoin storage

-If a user want to save his NFT long term on Filecoin network, he needs the following steps
+If a user wants to save his NFT long term (e.g. 540 days) on Filecoin network, he needs the following steps

 * Lock a payment on polygon network
 * Token swap to Filecoin agent